 More Than Just Pizza: What is Naples, Italy Known For?

-Naples’ most mouthwatering offering is its cuisine.
-Throughout the streets of the historical center (centro storico) and the Spanish quarters (Quartieri Spagnoli), there are rustic trattorias and the aroma of freshly baked pizza wafting through the air.
-Neapolitan pizza is often credited as one of the earliest forms of pizza, and there’s no better place to indulge in it than in its city of origin.
-From the classic Margherita with fresh tomato sauce, molten mozzarella, and basil, to the decadent pizza fritta, a deep-fried delight oozing with cheese and fillings.
+However, Neapolitan pizza is often credited as the earliest form of pizza.
+And, there’s no better place to indulge in it than in its city of origin.
+Try the classic Margherita with fresh tomato sauce, mozzarella, and basil.
+Or opt for the decadent pizza fritta, a deep-fried delight oozing with cheese and fillings.

 _______________________

 The culinary prowess certainly doesn’t stop at pizza—seafood in Naples is also incredible.
-Seafood lovers can enjoy dishes such as spaghetti alle vongole, brimming with juicy clams and garlic-infused sauce, or fritto misto di mare, a crispy medley of fried seafood.
+Seafood lovers can enjoy dishes such as spaghetti alle vongole, with a garlic-infused sauce, or fritto misto di mare, a crispy medley of fried seafood.

 For dessert, you can’t miss the iconic sfogliatelle, a crunchy pastry filled with sweet ricotta and dusted with powdered sugar.

-Insider’s Tip: Do yourself a favor and try both kinds of sfogliatelle: the ricca (fried) and frolla (baked) ones!
-At Cuori di Sfogliatella, you can find modern takes on these pastries with a variety of fillings—both savory and sweet!
+Do yourself a favor and try both kinds of sfogliatelle: the ricca (fried) and frolla (baked) ones!
+At Cuori di Sfogliatella, you can find modern takes on these pastries.
+They come with a variety of fillings—both savory and sweet!

 Crisply, sweet, and filled with any number of tasty fillings, these lovely pastries are just perfection.
 Photo credit: LexnGer